 Before connecting the scanner to your computer, you must be aware of the SCSI ID numbers already assigned.
-Your StudioScan II is preset to ID2 and only needs to be changed if there is already another device in your chain set to the same number.
+Your StudioScan is preset to ID2 and only needs to be changed if there is already another device in your chain set to the same number.

 - 1. Make sure your scanner is turned off and is disconnected from your computer. - 2.
-Decide on an unassigned SCSI ID number.
+Decide on an unassigned SCSI ID number. - 3.
+Insert a pencil into one of the small holes above or underneath the SCSI ID number at the rear of the scanner.